mockoon/mockoon.com/content/tutorials/create-api-java-spring-mocking.md

 Mocking an API with Mockoon is easy and requires only some small steps to start working.

-> To learn more about setting up Mockoon and creating your first API mock in less than 5 minutes, head over to our [getting start tutorial](/tutorials/getting-started/)
+> To learn more about setting up Mockoon and creating your first fake API in less than 5 minutes, head over to our [getting start tutorial](/tutorials/getting-started/)

 ![API mocking demo{1430x748}](/images/tutorials/api-mocking-demo.gif)